neanes/byzantine-chant-ocr/CONTRIBUTING.md

 - `find_ypsili.py`: This script searches for ypsili neumes.

+## Viewing Dataset Metrics

+You can view the number of images per class via the following scripts.

+- `plot_dataset_metrics_by_source.py`: Use this to see the distribution of images broken up by each source.
+- `plot_dataset_metrics_for_source.py`: Use this to view the total number of images in each class for a single source only.
+- `plot_dataset_metrics.py`: Use this to view the total number of images in each class.

 ## Training the model

 To train the model, run the following commands.